 Do candidates need 65% for each Reading section individually?

-Assessment of the Listening sub-test
+How is the Listening sub-test assessed?

-Before each round of tests, the test developers, OET Assessment Manager and markers for the Listening sub-test conduct a formal meeting to finalise the marking guide, test audio and test-paper and to moderate their initial marking.
-A number of ‘live’ control scripts are utilised for the purpose of ensuring standardised marking among the marker cohort prior to the commencement of the assessment period.
+Before each round of tests, the test developers, OET Assessment Manager and sub-test markers meet to finalise the marking guide, test audio and test-paper and to moderate their initial marking.
+They use a number of ‘live’ control scripts to ensure standardised marking among the marker cohort before the start of the assessment period.

-Assessment of the Speaking & Writing sub-tests
+How are the Speaking and Writing sub-tests assessed?

-Sets of raw scores provided by each rater are sent to the Language Testing Research Centre where the test analysis program FACETS (Linacre, 2010) is used to analyse the score data.
-FACETS relates task difficulty, test taker ability, and rater harshness/leniency to each other.
-This allows it to adjust test takers’ scores for the effect of an overly harsh or lenient rater.
-FACETS produces a fair-score that takes rater harshness and task difficulty into account.
+Sets of raw scores provided by each rater are sent to the Language Testing Research Centre, where we analyse the data using the test analysis program FACETS (Linacre, 2010).
+FACETS relates task difficulty, test-taker ability, and rater harshness/leniency to each other.
+This allows it to adjust candidates’ scores for the effect of an overly harsh or lenient rater.
+FACETS produces a fair score that takes rater harshness and task difficulty into account.
 It also identifies raters who are overly harsh or lenient, or who rate inconsistently or too conservatively.
 These raters can then be retrained.